<!-- wp:heading -->

 <!-- wp:paragraph -->

-<p>We were very intentional about covering the prestigious travel tournaments this spring, while also attending smaller independent tournaments that we knew would include independent programs not competing on the elite circuits.
-Our staff has made an intentional effort to observe as many high school, individual, and travel events as possible. <strong>How a player performs against college-level competition is what carries the most weight when evaluating</strong>.
-Height, athleticism, advantages in multiple offensive categories, defensive footwork/ability to guard your projected position, coachability/attitude/work ethic are all taken into account for our rankings. <strong>The position assigned to each prospect is where we believe, based on observations during the HS and Grassroots season, that girl is projected to be recruited to play at the college level based on their current skill set</strong>.<strong> </strong>Our rankings reflect what we believe the college level values based on conversations with college coaches and evaluating JUCO, D3, NAIA, D2, and D1 prospects who compete on the court at those levels.
+<p>We are very intentional about covering as many of Michigan's travel teams and prospects as humanly possible.
+Whether it's independent tournaments or the major live period events.
+Our staff makes an intentional effort to observe as many high school, individual, and travel events as possible. <strong>How a player performs against college-level competition is what carries the most weight when evaluating</strong>.
+Height, athleticism, advantages in multiple offensive categories, defensive footwork/ability to guard your projected position, coachability/attitude/work ethic are all taken into account for our rankings. <strong>The position assigned to each prospect is where we believe, based on observations during the HS and Grassroots season, that girl is projected to be recruited to play at the college level based on their current skill set</strong>.<strong> </strong>Our rankings reflect what we believe colleges value based on conversations with college coaches and evaluating JUCO, D3, NAIA, D2, and D1 prospects who compete on the court at those levels.
 We believe that to understand what level a high school player projects to at the next level, we must attend and watch college players currently competing at that level in-game and practice situations: that is exactly what we prioritize doing as we evaluate high school prospects.
 There are different competitive levels of D1, D2, D3, and JUCO programs in college.
 Not all levels are equal in skill or performance, similar to grassroots travel programs and high school.
-When evaluating and ranking prospects, we use a method of rating each prospect as HM+ to MM to LM D1, D2, NAIA+, NAIA/D3, and Reserve/JV.
+When evaluating and ranking prospects, we use a method of rating each prospect as HM+ to MM to LM D1/D2+, D2/NAIA+/JUCO+, NAIA/D3/JUCO, and NAIA/D3 Reserve/JV.
 JUCO pulls prospects from all levels because of a variety of factors, and there are D1 and D2 JUCO programs.
-It's important to know that during this <strong>Rating</strong> process, our goal is to rank each prospect by the position they will be most effective at in college.
-By the end of their senior year, we expect to see a D1, D2, D3 commitment progression from the top of our rankings to the end of our rankings.
-The level where the Majority of offers are from should reflect where we have a prospect ranked and how we have them rated as far as their level.
+It's important to know that during this <strong>Rating</strong> process, our goal is to rank each prospect by the position they will be most effective at in college and sort the prospects into their appropriate college level.
+By the end of their senior year, we expect to see a clear college commitment/offer distribution from the top of our rankings to the end of our rankings that accurately reflects a prospect's college ability.
+The levels and competitiveness of the colleges from which the majority of the offers are from should reflect where we have a prospect ranked and how we have them rated as far as their level.
 JUCO is an outlier, as explained earlier.</p>

 <!-- /wp:paragraph -->